 Cynthia Sherry has been with Chicago Review Press since 1989.
 She has held financial management as well as executive editorial positions at Independent Publishers Group and Chicago Review Press.
 As publisher she acquires books, oversees the editorial and book production of about 60 titles a year under five imprints, including Lawrence Hill Books, Ball Publishing, Zephyr Press, and Academy Chicago, and manage an editorial, production, and publicity staff of 14.

-Allison Felus has worked at Chicago Review Press since 2002 and became Managing Editor in 2007.
-She oversees all aspects of book production, from schedules to budgets to design to layout to printing and shipping.
+Allison Felus has worked at Chicago Review Press in varying capacities since 2002, most recently as production manager.
+She oversees all aspects of book production, including budgeting, printing, and shipping

 Michelle Williams has been with Chicago Review Press since 2006.
 She has been working in publishing for eleven years, and enjoys working on CRP’s widely varied list for the range of topics she gets to learn about.